-Ground EM data were acquired over all VTEM anomalies.
-Preliminary interpretation indicates two are caused by shallow, shallow-dipping formational conductors or variations in the regolith which are related to a basalt unit in the Bitter Springs Group.
-The other one is a false 'altitude' anomaly.
+Ground EM data were acquired over four VTEM anomalies.
+Preliminary interpretation indicates two are caused by shallow, shallow-dipping formational conductors or variations in the regolith.
+One requires further modelling, and one is a false 'altitude' anomaly.
+No ground EM data were acquired over the annular RW-01 as it is big enough to target with a drill rig.